-The motor suits very mossy, thatched lawns and grass that hasn’t been touched for a long time.
+Let’s start with its powerful 1500 watt electric motor.
+It suits very mossy, thatched lawns and grass that hasn’t been touched for a long time.
 This is one of the strongest electric scarifiers you’ll find – if you want more power you’ll have to go for a petrol version.

 It has interchangeable aerating and scarifying rollers that fit on a single dual-purpose drum, but it’s easy to switch between the two.
 Tip up the grey cover and swap rollers using the supplied allen key – being careful to remove the power source first of course.

-The Von Haus scarifier has four working depths so you can lightly scarify or carry out an in-depth purify that scalps the moss and leaves you free to re-seed.
+The Von Haus electric scarifier has four working depths so you can lightly scarify or carry out an in-depth purify that scalps the moss and leaves you free to re-seed.
 In case you were wondering, the aerating roller is also the roller that does the raking work.